veloren/book/src/contributors/guides/adding-weapons/guide.md

 }
 ```

-## Step 5: Add a new item image in image manifest file:
+## Step 5: Add a new item image in image manifest file

 Find where the code for your weapon type is located and copypaste it in the same location

 You can either use a .png or .vox file as an item image.
 But it is only practical to use a vox model for weapons.

 Example for a .vox: